-SALT LAKE CITY, UTAH – The recent OpenNotes roll out at Intermountain Healthcare was hands down the most impressive we’ve seen, due in large part to tremendous communications efforts developed by Communications Manager, Ashley O’Brien.
+SALT LAKE CITY, UT – The recent OpenNotes roll out at Intermountain Healthcare was hands down the most impressive we’ve seen, due in large part to tremendous communications efforts developed by Communications Manager, Ashley O’Brien.
 We asked Ashley to share some insights on their success.

 How did communications planning fit in with Intermountain Healthcare’s overall implementation strategy?

 In planning for OpenNotes communications at Intermountain Healthcare, particularly tactics and messaging to our clinicians, we were very intentional in how we conveyed our rationale for joining the OpenNotes movement and how our providers and patients would be impacted.